nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 ## "But you use a bionic arm!"

 I just spent a long time talking about why today's bionic arms aren't that good.
-But I do own one, and I make lots of content explaining how it works to people.
+But I do own one, though I don't wear it that often, and I make lots of content explaining how it works to people.
 Am I a big hypocrite?

 Well, maybe.
 But I justify my role here a few ways: